 How Much Blood Is Too Much Blood?

-Many cases in which a consideration of the need for biohazard cleanup assistance arises involves blood.
+Many cases in which a consideration of the need for biohazard cleaning assistance involves blood.
 An initial question oftentimes asked is how much blood is too much for an untrained person to clean up on their own?
 The best guideline to keep in mind is that if the blood encompasses more than the size of a dinner plate, seek professional assistance.

 You also need to bear in mind that if you are cleaning up a smaller amount of blood, you need to utilize the protection guidelines outlined here.
 The only exception really is if you are cleaning up your own blood.
 Another exception may be if you are cleaning up the blood of your long-term intimate partner.
 However, you cannot be 100 percent certain that your partner doesn’t have some sort of bloodborne pathogen that he or she recently contracted.